-- Instructor Project Review/Selection (For Teachers use only - do not submit) - Monday, April 17, 2017
+- Instructor Project Review/Selection - Use Teacher Checklist (For Teachers use only - do not submit) - April 17, 2019

 - Prototype is static or non-functional

 - Prototype is dynamic and has some functionality

 - Prototype includes intelligent technology

 - Prototype includes intelligent technology PLUS tooling/fabrication processes

 - For the purposes of the ocMaker Challenge, a prototype is defined as a model that is used to demonstrate the qualities of a future product.
 A prototype can be anything that demonstrates how your idea works and what it will look like.

 Please remember that the following 4 items are required for the Exhibit: